Texas A&M University–San Antonio: Texas A&M University–San Antonio

 Construction on the university's permanent campus began after the Texas A&M University System Board of Regents approved final design plans in March 2010, and a groundbreaking ceremony was scheduled for May 7, 2010.
 The first building, Senator Frank L. Madla Building, finished construction in Summer 2011 and faculty and staff from the School of Arts and Sciences and the School of Education moved in time for the Fall 2011 enrollment.
 As of 2014, 74% of students were first-generation college students.

-Now an independent institution, Texas A&M–San Antonio offers 26 undergraduate degrees and 13 graduate degrees.
+Now an independent institution, Texas A&M–San Antonio offers 30 undergraduate degrees and 13 graduate degrees.

 As the Texas A&M University System's second newest institution (after Texas A&M University–Central Texas) and San Antonio's second public university, Texas A&M University–San Antonio complements the crosstown University of Texas at San Antonio (UTSA) in bringing public education to the San Antonio metropolitan area.

 Texas A&M University–San Antonio as of 2016 is a 4-year institution, with freshmen being admitted for the Fall semester.
-Texas A&M University–San Antonio plans to reach an enrollment of 25,000 students by 2025.
 The campus is being built in part due to a plan by the Texas Higher Education Coordinating Board to enroll 630,000 students in college by 2015.
 Texas A&M San Antonio opened their doors to college freshmen in 2016 with 557 freshmen that fall semester.

-In fall 2022, Texas A&M University-San Antonio will have 9th and 10th graders from Shirleen Zacharias Early College Leadership Academy, a high school in Somerset, Texas, go to their campus and they will study alongside the other college students for free.
+In Fall 2022, Texas A&M University-San Antonio had 9th and 10th graders from Shirleen Zacharias Early College Leadership Academy, a high school in Somerset, Texas, go to their campus and they will study alongside the other college students for free.